Wa0k/Crackss/README.md

 `python Crackss.py 3 5 abcd -p C:\Users\Wa0k\My_directory\` : now, this command will create a file with default file name so "word_list.txt" but inside of my directory named "My_directory".

 `python Crackss.py 3 5 abcd -p C:\Users\Wa0k\My_directory\list` : this command use the full syntax of the script, it will generate a file named "list" inside of my directory named "My_directory".

+You can find in "Example of file" directory, a file that created with the third syntax.

 Have fun with my script !